kids stories - children's stories online

-As his birthday drew near every day he asked Mum and Dad for a tiger.
+As his birthday drew near he asked Mom and Dad for a tiger every single day.
 They just smiled.

 On the day of Roger's birthday he went downstairs excitedly looking for his presents.
-There was a nice hat from Nanny and Granddad, and a pair of socks from uncle Joe.
+There was a nice hat from Nanny and Grandad, and a pair of stripy socks from Uncle Joe.
 But Roger started to cry.
-Where was Mum and Dad's present?
+Where was Mom and Dad's present?

 Dad laughed.